AlexsLemonade/scpca-docs/docs/processing_information.md

 In addition, `CellAssign` annotation is only performed if there are at least 30 cells present in the `processed` object.

 For `SCimilarity` annotation, we use the foundational model described in [Heimberg _et al._ 2025](https://doi.org/10.1038/s41586-024-08411-y) that contains 7.3 million cells from various normal and diseased tissues to annotate all samples.
-Cells will be annotated with the cell type label of the cell from the model that is most similar to the query cell being annotated.
+Each cell is annotated with the cell type label of the most similar cell in the `SCimilarity` model.

-Some cells may be labeled as "Unclassified cell" if they were not annotated with `SingleR`, `CellAssign`, or `SCimilarity`.
+Some cells may be labeled as “Unclassified cell” if they were not annotated with a given automated method.
-These are cells which were not present in previous ScPCA data versions on which cell typing was initially performed, so they were not labeled.
+These cells were not present in earlier ScPCA data versions on which cell typing was originally performed and are therefore not labeled.

 Additionally, annotations from `SingleR`, `CellAssign`, and `SCimilarity` are used to assign an ontology-aware consensus cell type label.